faziz/quantas/README.md

 The reason for getting the data stored in a local file is so that the application is runs in a disconnected mode from the Quantas API, which makes filtering data a local process and also makes it independent of the Quantas API.

-I am also cahing the results of the queries so that you don't need to go and parse the chunky Json data everytime.
+I am also caching the results of the queries in AirportLocationService so that you don't need to go and parse the chunky Json data everytime.

 In a production environment we would have a JSON based database like Mongodb that makes storage and querying of the Json data much more efficient.